JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/autocomplete-file-names-in-commits/index.md

 cardThumbnail: ./card.png
 screenshot: ./card.jpeg
 leadin: |
   You finished your work.
 Now you have to write...a meaningful commit message?
-Ugh, I just want to move on to the next issue.
+"Ugh, I just want to move on to the next issue."

   Let the IDE help.
 Often you want your commit message to refer to a file.
 We make it easy by autocompletion of filenames.
 Not just that...we only show files that were changed in the commit.